 fashion delivering the IQ MF programs.
 Utilities and interested stakeholders will work together with independent evaluators through the annual SAG evaluation plan process to determine the scope and timeframe for this evaluation.

-Reporting Location: Add to the narrative section of the quarterly reports.
+Reporting Location: Add to the narrative section of the Q2 and Q4 Semi-Annual Narrative Reports.
 Update the narrative description if / when the program design changes.

 Annual Reporting Metrics for (v):